FAQ & INFO

 • Arrival Time for all Overnight camps: 5:00PM - 6:00PM (Note: No one will be checked in prior to 5PM)

-• Check-In Location and Procedure for Buddy, Beginner, Middler, Teener, Senior, Adventure, Leadership, Sports, and Cooking Camp: Camp Office.
-(You will stay in your car) Once checked in, you will drive up to your campers cabin where our staff will help your camper unload and get settled in.
+• Check-in Location and Procedure for Buddy, Beginner, Middler, Teener, Senior, Sports, Cooking: Main NGCC Campus (Follow signs, you will stay in your car) Once checked in, you will drive up to your campers cabin where our staff will help your camper unload and get settled in.

 • Musical Theater Camp: Musical Theater Camp will have two check-in locations.
-The location your camper will need to check-in at will be emailed to you a week prior to their arrival.
-For campers not checking in at the Camp Office, they will be checking in at the Gym behind Harvest Christian Church (231 Harvest Church Rd, Clarkesville, GA 30523 — right before the camp road).
+The location for your camper’s check-in will be emailed to you a week prior to their arrival.
+For campers not checking in at the main NGCC campus, they will be checking in at the Gym behind Harvest Christian Church (231 Harvest Church Rd, Clarkesville, GA 30523 — right before the camp road).

 DEPARTURE TIMES & PROCEDURES